-To learn more, see Our Suppliers or VCO FAQs.
+To learn more, see Our Suppliers.

 We now use an address verification system via our shipper (UPS) to minimize the chances of shipping an order to an incorrect or invalid address.
 This saves us time and expense, which allows us to better serve our customers.
 There are very particular address formats that UPS prefers, so your correct address may look incorrect to UPS.
 Once you’ve reviewed your address, you can continue on by either choosing to confirm what you entered or by selecting the “corrected” version offered by the system.